rayfrankenstein/AITOW/README.md

 ---
 "Oh god, this perfectly describes the company I just quit.
 They went from using Trello, allowing us to choose what to work on, loosely setting story points and ... that was it.
 Then they decided they needed the metrics on everything, so they switched to JIRA, started doing retros, setting strict points on tasks(reprimanded in retros if you messed up), using burndown charts to reprimand even more, and giving the product manager the power to dictate what I work on and in what order.

 It went from being a great company to work at, to a company I ran away from.
 I have half a mind to send this thread over to them."--sunwooz

+---
 "Retros are great iff there is team empowered to actually meaningfully change stuff.
 I've been in places where everyone agrees that something sucks but there is no actual way to change it.
 Then retros turn into an impotent bitching session... no thanks."--gampleman, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"I've been in software development for just over 25 years.
+'Scrum' didn't start becoming a major thing until 2010-ish.
+Since that time, I could count the number of useful 'retro'" on one hand.
+It is almost always a waste of time.
+'What should we stop doing?'
+'This' (The retro.)"--icedchai, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

+---
+"Retros are very difficult to get right: many issues brought up cant be fixed by those attending (company policies, group okrs, platform issues, immovable deadlines etc), so the result many times is either self-flagellation or "improvement plans" that don't go anywhere... the end result being even more demotivating for a team...."--andrekandre, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

+---
+"We started playing Counter Strike every retro because all we were doing was bitching against things we have no power over."--maximus-decimus, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

 ---
 “In my experience management likes agile since they set all these random goals on an arbitrary timeline.
 Devs hate agile since there are all these random goals that must be met by an arbitrary deadline.